 Next, another common component in face washes is salicylic acid.
 That’s a beta hydroxy acid that exfoliates dead skin and dissolves oil to cleanse pores.
-Studies show that small amounts applied topically probably aren’t a risk, but if you can avoid it for a few months, do so.
+Studies show that small amounts applied topically probably aren’t a risk, but if you can avoid using facial washes with salicylic acid for a few months it’s probably best to do so.

 Instead, look for cleansers with alpha hydroxy acids like glycolic or lactic acids.
 They do the same job with less risk because they aren’t absorbed well by the skin.
 In any case, be sure to apply sunscreen because the acids can make your skin more sensitive to sunlight.

 Speaking of sunlight, pregnant women sometimes deal with melasma, a form of hyperpigmentation.
 Soy products could increase your chance of developing melasma.
 Again, wear sunscreen to prevent problems.

 Also, skip the benzoyl peroxide and hydroquinone (a skin lightener).
 It may be hard to let these go for a few months, but they haven’t been proven to be safe for use during pregnancy.
 In place of benzoyl peroxide to kill acne, try sulfur-based products.

 - Best Face Washes for Pregnancy in 2019 (Safest Product List)

 - 2. Garnier SkinActive Micellar Foaming Face Wash

 - 3. Paula’s Choice CLEAR Pore Normalizing Cleanser